elsolenllamas/localstorage-books/README.md

 "Work In Progress # localstorage-books"
 Save a list of favorites authors to localStorage, using pure javascript.

-to do : print author books
+to do : print author books,
+        add sass,
-        add sass
+        add task manager